Joash09/SICP_Notes/README.md

   * Assignment:
     - can introduce state with the let keyword
     - set! keyword is for modifying a variable
-    - procedures which act on the variable (with set!) are also defined in let environment
+    - procedures which act on the variable (with set!) are also defined in let procedure "environment"
     - then with messaging-passing; we can modify state of variable accordingly
     - begin procudere is useful for grouping sequences of procedures
   * Benefits of assignment:
     - Great for modelling computational objects whose state changes over time
   * Costs of assignment:
     - With assignments we cannot be sure a procedure with the same arguments to the same function will produce the same result
     - Programming with no assignments is referred to as *functional* programming
     - order of evaluation of subexpressions matter with assigments (i.e. right to left or left to right)
+  * How the environment model works (replacement to substitution model of evaluation)